 Explaining when accrued paid sick leave is to be reinstated – The amendment provides that when an employee is rehired within 12 months of being let go, the unused paid sick leave that employee accrued prior to being let go must be reinstated unless the employee was already paid for that time (as part of a final check issued upon the last date of separation).

 Clarifying certain recordkeeping provisions – While employers are required to keep records regarding paid sick leave accrued and used by each employee (per the terms of the Act), the amendment clarifies that this recordkeeping does NOT require an employer to document why an employee has used his or her accrued paid sick leave.

 Be aware that:

-- The California Labor Commissioner is still reviewing AB 304 and will be publishing updated guidance regarding the amendment “soon,” according to the California Department of Industrial Relations’ website.
+The California Labor Commissioner is still reviewing AB 304 and will be publishing an updated guidance regarding the amendment “soon,” according to the California Department of Industrial Relations’ website.